Balancing Risk and Reward

 Internal Compliance and Control Systems

-CSR undertakes an annual review to evaluate the effectiveness of its compliance, control and risk management systems using the framework provided by the Committee of Sponsoring Organisations of the Treadway Commission (COSO).
+CSR undertakes an annual review to evaluate the effectiveness of its compliance, control and risk management systems using the ISO:19600 framework as a guide.

 An independent, external audit is performed on the annual financial report of CSR.
 In addition, the external auditor undertakes a review of the half year financials of CSR.
 This provides reasonable assurance as to whether the financial reports are free of material misstatement and provides an independent opinion whether the financial reports are presented fairly in accordance with accounting standards and other applicable professional reporting requirements.